gilramir/argparse/README.md

         })

 With sub-commands, the Function argument is a callback to your code, to run when the sub-command is chosen.
+The callback accepts two arguments: a pointer to leaf argparse.Command object that was triggered by the command-line, and the Values associated with that Command.

+To use the Values, you will need to coerce them from the argparse.Values interface to the actual struct-poiner that they are:

+    func DoOpen(cmd *argparse.Command, values argparse.Values) error {
+	opts := values.(*OpenOptions)
+    }

+This of course gives you the values of the arguments, be they default values or values given by the user.
+The Command object has a Seen map which tells you if a command was actually given by the user (if it was "seen" by the parser).
+You give it the string name of the field in the Values struct:

+        cmd.Seen["Verbose"]

-# ArgumentParser
+# Translation

+Once you create your ArgumentParser object with the argparse.New() function:

+        ap := argparse.New(&argparse.Command{
+                Description:    "This is an example program",
+                Values:         opts,
+        })

+The following fields can bet changed:

 * Stdout - an io.Writer to send the output of "--help" to instead of os.Stdout.

 * Stderr - an io.Writer to send error messages to instead of os.Stderr.

+* HelpSwitches - the switches that arpgarse will interpret as a request for help.
+        The default is: []string{"-h", "--help"}

 * Messages - a struct of all the messages that argparse can print to users.
         You can override this to provide translations.
 The default is the built-in English version of these messages.
-This is still a work in progress.
+Not all strings are supported via this mechnism; it's still a work in progress.

-* HelpSwitches - the switches that arpgarse will interpret as a request for help.
-        The default is: []string{"-h", "--help"}

-* Root  - a pointer to the root Command object.
-This is set by argparse for you, for convenience.

-# Command

-The following fields can be set in a Command:

-* Name - (optional) the name of the program

-* Description - (optional) a short description of the program

-* Epilog - (optional) this can be a multi-line string.
-It is shown after all the options in the "--help" output

-* Values - the struct that receives the values after parsing

-# Values struct
+# Values struct and field names

 The Values struct needs to have field names that match either the short name or the long name of the Arguments added to a Command.
 Because the